yoonsikp/weather-display/README.md

 ###Server Installation
 ```
-Install DejaVu Fonts
+First, install DejaVu Fonts

+Then:
 apt-get install imagemagick pngcrush

-Configure imagemagick so that it can find the DejaVu fonts:
+Also,configure imagemagick so that it can find the DejaVu fonts

 pip install myql dom